About: Toremifene (Fareston®)

 - Bone Metastases: Patients with cancer that has spread to the bone may experience pain or discomfort at the tumor site after starting toremifene, but this should decrease over time and should be managed with pain medication.In addition, patients with bone metastases may develop hypercalcemia (high levels of calcium in the blood) and may require hospitalization to correct this.
 Symptoms of hypercalcemia include increased thirst and urination, nausea, constipation, muscle weakness, confusion or changes in mental status.
 Report any symptoms to your care provider.

 - Blood Clots: This medication increases the risk of developing a blood clot, which most frequently occurs in the calves, and can travel from there to the lungs.
 Women at higher risk for developing blood clots include those with a family history of blood clots, heavy smokers, those who have an inactive lifestyle, older women, and those with other predisposing medical problems.
 Women with any one of these risk factors may want to consider another therapy that does not have this side effect.
 Being immobile increased the risk of a blood clot.
 You should stop taking this medication 3 days prior to and during any prolonged immobilization (hospitalization or bed rest).
 When traveling, be sure to get up and move around frequently to reduce the risk of a clot.
 Signs of a blood clot in the leg may include any of the following: leg pain, warmth, swelling of one leg more than the other.
 Signs of a blood clot in the lung could include: fever, shortness of breath that comes on very quickly, racing heart, chest pain (that tends to be worse when you take a deep breath).
-If you have any of these signs or symptoms of blood clots, you will need to be seen immediately so that you can be treated.
-Blood thinners can be given.
-Call your doctor or nurse.
+If you have any of these signs or symptoms of blood clots, you may have a clot and should call your provider right away for treatment.

-- Other side effects: headache, swelling of the hands and/or feet, dizziness, weight gain, vaginal discharge and insomnia.
+- Other side effects: Headache, swelling of the hands and/or feet, dizziness, weight gain, vaginal discharge and insomnia.
 Mood changes or depression can occur.
-Please talk to your healthcare provider if you feel that you are troubled by these symptoms.
+Please talk to your healthcare provider if you feel that you are troubled by these side effects.